michaellee1019/working-wheel/README.md

 ```

 The motor should be a standard Viam motor component configured for your wheel hardware.
 Use `reverse_motor` if your motor is wired backwards and moves in the opposite direction.

+The provided STEP files for this project use a [https://app.viam.com/module/viam/uln2003](28byj-48 stepper motor).

 ### DoCommand